 The pain associated with complex regional pain syndrome is usually triggered by an injury, often a very minor injury.
 However, the pain is significantly more severe, long-lasting and disabling than would ordinarily be expected.

 CRPS pain can be a mixture of burning, stabbing or stinging sensations, but can also include tingling sensation and numbness.
-Clients with complex regional pain syndrome can have periods of pain lasting a few days or weeks and these periods are referred to as ‘flare ups’.
+People with complex regional pain syndrome can have periods of pain lasting a few days or weeks and these periods are referred to as ‘flare ups’.
 Stress is considered a trigger to a ‘flare up’ episode.

 The skin in the affected area can become very sensitive and even the slightest touch, bump or change in temperature can provoke intense pain.